David Morgan (Royal Navy officer): Falklands War

-Morgan, who only had fuel for two minutes of combat, proceeded to engage.
-He fired an AIM‑9L Sidewinder missile at the first Skyhawk, flown by Danilo Bolzán, destroying the aircraft and killing the pilot.
-A second Skyhawk, flown by Alfredo Vázquez, was struck by Morgan’s second Sidewinder and destroyed.
-Vázquez was also killed, although he appeared to eject.

-A third aircraft, flown by Juan Arrarás, was shot down by Smith.
-The surviving Argentinian pilot, Héctor Sánchez, managed to line up Morgan’s Harrier in his gunsight, but his cannons jammed.
+Morgan engaged the Argentine aircraft with AIM-9 Sidewinder, shooting down Bolzán and Vázquez, while Smith shot down Arrarás.
+The Argentine Air Force subsequently recorded the loss of the three A-4Bs and their pilots.

-Although Morgan was no longer at risk of being shot down, his Harrier was critically low on fuel.
+Morgans Harrier was critically low on fuel.
 During part of the return flight to Hermes, Morgan glided to conserve fuel.
 Upon landing, it was determined that he only had enough fuel for 90 seconds of flight.

 The engagement between Morgan and Smith and the Argentine Skyhawks was, as of July 2025, the final air-to-air combat in which enemy aircraft were destroyed by British pilots.
 Morgan’s tally of confirmed kills made him the most successful British fighter pilot during the conflict.